flaviomrjr/ecr-cli/README.md

 ## Available functions

 **create-repo:**
-This function creates a new image repo in ECR
+This function creates one or more ECR repos

 Usage:
   ecr create-repo [flags]